KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 3. This time the query ran much faster, taking just 0.004 seconds!
 So what happened?

     When we executed the query the first time, Autonomous Data Warehouse executed the query against our movie sales table and scanned all the rows.
 It returned the result of our query to our worksheet and then it stored the result in something called a **result cache**;.
-When we then ran the same query again Autonomous Data Warehouse simply retrieved the result from its result cache!
+When we then ran the same query again, Autonomous Data Warehouse simply retrieved the result from its result cache!
 No need to scan all the rows again.
 This saved a lot of time and saved us money because we used hardly any compute resources.

-    If you want to understand a bit more about **result cache**, then keep going with the section below; otherwise just jump ahead to **STEP 3 - Analyzing Customer Viewing Habits**.
+    If you want to understand a bit more about **result cache**, then continue with STEP 2; otherwise, just jump ahead to **STEP 3 - Analyzing Customer Viewing Habits**.

 ## STEP 2 - Learn How ADW's RESULT CACHE Means Faster Queries (Optional)

 A result cache is an area of memory within our Autonomous Data Warehouse that stores the results of database queries for reuse.
 The *cached* rows are shared across queries and sessions.
 What this means is that when we run a query, the first thing the database does is to search its cache memory to determine whether the result already exists in the result cache.
 If it does, then the database retrieves the result from memory instead of executing the query.
-If the result is not cached, then the database executes the query, returns the result and stores the result in the result cache so the next time the query is run the results can simply be returned from the cache.
+If the result is not cached, then the database executes the query, returns the result and stores the result in the result cache so the next time the query is run, the results can simply be returned from the cache.

 But, how do you know if the results from a query are returned from cache?